 And we could go on and on about God’s grace…

-On this Thanksgiving you and I give thanks to the “God of all grace” (1 Peter 5:10).
-Yet our testimony to God’s grace can and should also extend beyond a holiday – for an attitude of gratitude is good for the heart and a powerful testimony to others who’ve not yet experienced His saving grace – on this day and everyday!
+On this Thanksgiving give thanks to the “God of all grace” (1 Peter 5:10).
+And, yet, our testimony to God’s grace can and should also extend beyond a holiday; for an attitude of gratitude is good for the heart and a powerful testimony to others who’ve not yet experienced His saving grace on this day and everyday!